A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation: Introduction

-In this paper, we propose the integration of the cutting-edge AI generation algorithm, namely, the Diffusion Probabilistic Model (DPM) \cite{sohl2015deep}, into the realm of defect generation.
-Specifically, we leverage the Blended Latent Diffusion Model \cite{LDM, avrahami2022blended, avrahami_blended_2023} as our foundational framework.
-To enhance the generation of defective samples, we implement three key modifications to the original Blended Latent Diffusion Model (BLDM).
-Firstly, we design a novel ``defect trimap" to delineate the target object mask and the defective regions on the generated image, incorporating it as a new form of controlling information alongside the language prompts within the stable diffusion model.
-Secondly, to ensure the authenticity of the generated samples, a cascade ``editing" stage is introduced for the BLDM, operating in both the latent and pixel space.
+In this paper, we propose the integration of the cutting-edge AI generation algorithm, namely the Diffusion Probabilistic Model (DPM) \cite{sohl2015deep}, into the realm of defect generation.
+Specifically, we leverage the Blended Latent Diffusion Model \cite{LDM, avrahami2022blended, avrahami_blended_2023} to create our framework.
+To enhance the generation of defective samples, we innovate the Blended Latent Diffusion Model (BLDM)\cite{avrahami_blended_2023} with three modules.
+First, we design a novel ``defect trimap" to delineate the target object mask and the defective regions on the generated image, incorporating it as a new form of controlling information alongside the language prompts within the stable diffusion model.
+Second, to ensure the authenticity of the generated samples, a cascaded ``editing" stage is introduced into the BLDM, at both the latent and pixel space.
 Finally, an innovative online adaptation of the image encoder is proposed to refine the quality of the generated images.
-Consequently, the highly customized BLDM algorithm, referred to as AdaBLDM in this paper, exhibits the ability to generate defective samples with significantly higher image quality and pattern variations compared to those produced by state-of-the-art (SOTA) methods.
+Consequently, the customized BLDM algorithm, referred to as AdaBLDM in this paper, is capable of generating higher-quality defective samples with pattern variations.
 The third row of Fig.~\ref{fig:three_method} provides a brief illustration of the proposed BLDM-based method.
 In summary, the contributions of this paper are threefold, as outlined below.

 \begin{itemize} \item To the best of our knowledge, it is the first time that the Diffusion Model has been adopted for the task of industrial defect generation.
 The advantages of the BLDM such as the generation stability, the high image quality, and the controllable content could all contribute to achieving a better defect generator compared with the SOTA methods. \item To tailor the BLDM algorithm to the defect generation scenario, we bake BLDM in the aspects of controlling information, preheating stage, and online adaptation, respectively.
 This endeavor leads to the proposed algorithm, termed AdaBLDM, which achieves notably improved defective samples compared to synthetic ones generated by existing SOTA methods. \item Given the defective samples generated by the proposed method, we achieved new SOTA performance on the MVTec AD dataset \cite{bergmann2019mvtec}.
 In specific, the proposed AdaBLDM outperforms the best-to-date method DeSTseg \cite{zhang2023destseg} by $\boldsymbol{1.5\%}$, $\boldsymbol{1.9\%}$, $\boldsymbol{3.1\%}$ on the AD metrics AP, IAP and IAP$\bf 90$, respectively. \end{itemize}